 Is asparagus healthy?

-Asparagus is one healthiest and nutritious vegetable that is just as rejuvenating as the spring season.
+Asparagus is one healthiest and nutritious vegetables that is just as rejuvenating as the spring season.
 It is packed with antioxidants and glutathione.
-Cooking the asparagus releases the antioxidants making it more effective in detoxifying your body thereby making you look younger.
+Cooking the asparagus releases antioxidants making it more effective in detoxifying your body thereby making you look younger.

 Also, it has lots of nutrients and vitamins including folic acid.
 So, if you are trying to conceive soon, eat a lot of asparagus, starting with this really easy recipe!
 Skip the french fried onions to make it healthier.

 What are the benefits of eating asparagus?

 One great thing about eating asparagus is that it can make you lose weight.
 It is tasty so you will not feel like you’re depriving yourself by eating bland diet food.
 The fiber in asparagus can help you feel full which suppresses hunger.
 At the same time, it helps with digestion.
 As a natural diuretic, it will also help you expel toxins.
 Hence, it can be your go-to diet food!

 The antioxidants in this super vegetable can help you fend off cancer and aging.
 It can even soothe a hangover.
 So, prepare one today if you have a night out and just bake it the next morning.